 Bio

-In addition to encouraging and creating opportunities for other creatives, Sky Pape is a nature enthusiast and community scientist, contributing significantly to oyster restoration and living shoreline health in upper Manhattan.
+In addition to fostering opportunities for other creatives, Sky Pape is a nature enthusiast, contributing to oyster research, restoration and living shoreline health in upper Manhattan.
 For fourteen years, Pape maintained a parallel career in scientific research, primarily in the fields of schizophrenia, genetics and traumatic brain injury.
 An abiding interest in the sciences continues to inform Sky’s work.

 [Portrait of Sky Pape, above left, © Yoshinori Hashimoto.
 All rights reserved]